 Sandpebble Builders Preconstruction, Inc.: The Company utilizes Sandpebble Builders Preconstruction, Inc. ("Sandpebble") for project management and related services associated with the construction and expansion of Egg Central Station.
 The owner and principal of Sandpebble is the father of an executive of the Company.
-In connection with the services described above, the Company paid Sandpebble \$842, \$556, and \$211 in 2020, 2019, and 2018, respectively.
+In connection with the services described above, the Company paid Sandpebble \$1,037, \$842, and \$556 in 2021, 2020, and 2019, respectively.
 Amounts paid to Sandpebble are included in property, plant and equipment.

-Whole Foods Market, Inc: A member of the Company's board of directors is an executive vice president and senior advisor at Whole Foods.
-The Company serves the majority of its natural channel retail customers through food distributors, such as US Foods Inc. and United Natural Foods, Inc. who purchase, store, sell and deliver products to Whole Foods Market, Inc. While the Company cannot precisely determine its specific revenue attributable to Whole Foods, it is a significant customer.
+Whole Foods Market, Inc: A member of the Company's board of directors was, until February 2022, an executive vice president and senior advisor at Whole Foods.
+The Company serves the majority of its natural channel retail customers through food distributors, such as US Foods Inc. and United Natural Foods, Inc., who purchase, store, sell and deliver products to Whole Foods Market, Inc. While the Company cannot precisely determine its specific revenue attributable to Whole Foods, it is a significant customer.